 1.4 The CIO shall develop and implement procedures and standards as necessary to ensure compliance with 1 TAC Part 10.

 2. Agency Information Security Governance

-2.1 In accordance with 1 TAC §202.70, the CEO designates the information security officer (ISO), under the supervision of the CIO, to administer the information security requirements of 1 TAC Chs.
-202 – 203 and all other relevant information security laws and policies across the agency.
+2.1 In accordance with 1 TAC §202.70, the CEO designates the chief information security officer (CISO), under the supervision of the CIO, to administer the information security requirements of 1 TAC Part 10 and all other relevant information security laws and policies across the agency.

-2.2 The ISO shall develop and implement procedures and standards to ensure compliance with applicable Federal, State and System information security rules.
+2.2.
+The CISO shall develop and implement procedures and standards to ensure compliance with applicable Federal, State and TAMUS information security statutes, policies, and regulations.

-2.3 Mandatory security controls required by 1 TAC §202.76 and System Regulation 29.01.03 shall be defined by the ISO in a security control standards document published on the agency’s intranet website.
-Agency security control standards carry the same force and effect as agency rules, and noncompliance may be considered grounds for disciplinary action up to and including termination of employees.
+2.3 Mandatory security controls required by 1 TAC §202.76 and System Regulation 29.01.03 shall be defined by the CISO in a security control catalog published on the agency’s intranet website.
+Agency security controls carry the same force and effect as agency rules, and noncompliance may be considered grounds for disciplinary action up to and including termination of employees.

 Related Statutes, Policies, or Requirements